yvesmango/7020-customer-segmentation/README.md

 Concluding thoughts on the project, including insights gained and potential future directions for research.

-As this was
+As this was my first,

-## Contributing
+## Next Steps

-Instructions for how to contribute to the project or report any issues.
+One direction to try would be to use more than 2 clusters for segmentation, then try to identigy subclasses.

 ## License